m-gaster/llm-batch-runner/README.md

 Notes:
 - Very low latencies require lower `concurrency`; higher latencies may require 200+.
-- If you see many retries due to 429s, reduce `rpm_limit` a bit or increase `rate_burst_seconds` slightly to smooth bursts.
+- If you see many retries due to 429s, reduce `rpm_limit` slightly.
+If you consistently under-target RPM, increase `concurrency` or raise `rpm_limit` up to just below the provider cap.

 ## Notes
 - The library uses SQLAlchemy (async) with a simple `jobs` table and stores `pending|inflight|done|failed` states.